Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 1:00 UTC 27.12.2020
 (Compatible with older versions)
 - Added "Entry/Exit" books (new category - D) containing most blueprints from category B with severe modifications (they are way better now)
-- Added 4:1 4-way Intersections
+- Added 4:1 4-way Intersections in 4 variants and their diagonal equivalents
 - Stackers have grid snapping (again)
 - Reworked blueprint naming so your eyes don't bleed anymore